AlmaIbrasimovic/NET-Developer-Assigment-NEW/README.md

 * Finally, run the application

 When creating migration, make sure that `Microsoft SQL Server Management Studio` is running.
 If everything is finished without errors, you should see database named `BlogDatabase` under your databases folder.

+After you run application, browser will open new address `https://localhost:44326/api/posts`.
+You can access `Swagger` by entering URL `https://localhost:44326/swagger/index.html`